-for a certain control $\phi\in L^2[0,T]$.
-We assume the following weak H\"{o}rmander condition: $\s,\,[b,\s]$ span $\R^2$ locally around $x(\phi)$.
-This is enough to ensure the existence of the density in the case of diffusions (see \cite{KusuokaStroock:87}, \cite{Nualart:06}, \cite{Shigekawa:04}).
-Recently similar results have been proved for SDE with coefficients which are irregular in time (\cite{CattiauxMesnager:02}), SDE driven by a fractional Brownian Motion (\cite{BaudoinHairer:07}) and for rough differential equations (\cite{CassFriz:10}).
-We prove here a tube estimate for \eqref{eqn}, which is still an open problem under this weak non-degeneracy assumption.
-With tube estimate we mean that we are interested in $\PR\left(\sup_{t\leq T} \|X_t-x_t(\phi)\|\leq R \right)$.
-Several works have considered this subject, starting from Strook and Varadhan in \cite{StroockVaradhan:72}.
-For them $\|\cdot\|$ is the Euclidean norm, but later on different norms have been used to take into account the regularity of the trajectories (about this, see for example \cite{BenArousGradinaruLedoux:1994} and \cite{FrizLyonsStrook:06}).
-This kind of problems are also related to the Onsager-Machlup functional, large and moderate deviation theory: see e.g. \cite{capitaine:00}, \cite{IkedaWatanabe:89}, \cite{guillin2003}.
+for a control $\phi\in L^2[0,T]$.
+We assume the following weak H\"{o}rmander condition: $\s,\,[\s,b]$ span $\R^2$ locally around $x(\phi)$.
+This is enough to ensure the existence of the density in the case of diffusions (see \cite{Nualart:06}, \cite{Shigekawa:04}).
+Similar results are also available for SDEs with coefficients with dependence on time, under very weak regularity assumptions (\cite{CattiauxMesnager:02}), SDEs driven by a fractional Brownian Motion (\cite{BaudoinHairer:07}) and for rough differential equations (\cite{CassFriz:10}).

+We prove here a tube estimate for \eqref{eqn-intro}, meaning that we find upper and lower bounds for $\PR\left(\sup_{0\leq t\leq T} \|X_t-x_t(\phi)\|\leq R \right)$, explicitly depending on the energy of the skeleton path and on the radius of the tube, that can be time-dependent.
+Several works have considered this subject, starting from Stroock and Varadhan in \cite{StroockVaradhan:72}, where such result is used to prove the support theorem for diffusion processes.
+In their work $\|\cdot\|$ is the Euclidean norm, but later on different norms have been used to take into account the regularity of the trajectories (about this, see for example \cite{BenArousGradinaruLedoux:1994} and \cite{FrizLyonsStrook:06}).
+This problem is interesting for physicists because of the Onsager-Machlup functional (see \cite{IkedaWatanabe:89}, \cite{capitaine:00}), and is also related to large and moderate deviation theory (see \cite{bismut1984large}, \cite{guillin2003}).

-In our framework we need to consider a distance reflecting the anisotropy of the problem, i.e the fact that the diffusion moves with speed $\d^{1/2}$ in the direction $\s$ and $\d^{3/2}$ in the direction $[b,\s]$.
-As in \cite{BallyCaramellino:preprint}, we use a norm which reflects this structure, and establish a connection between this norm and the standard control distance (cf. \cite{NagelSteinWainger:85}).
-Using this norm we find exponential bounds explicitly depending on the ray of the tube and on the energy of the skeleton path.
-However, since the strong H\"{o}rmander condition does not hold here the classical results of Stein et all. in \cite{NagelSteinWainger:85} does not apply and has to be adapted to our specific framework.
+Since we work under H\"ormander-type conditions, in order to give accurate estimates we consider a norm accounting for the non-diffusive time scale of the process.
+Indeed, thanks to the H\"ormander condition, the noise propagates in the whole $\R^2$, but with with speed $t^{1/2}$ in the direction $\s$ and $t^{3/2}$ in the direction $[\s,b]$.
+We also introduce a suitable control metric, adapting the classic control-Carath\'eodory distance, which is equivalent to this norm.